 There are differences in disclosure, social support and religious and spiritual activities among LGBT older adult participants as differentiated by race and ethnicity.
-For examhigher incomes.
+For example, Asian/Pacific Islander LGBT older adults have lower levels of disclosure than White LGBT older adults, while Hispanic poverty level report a lower degree of disclosure and social support than those with higher incomes.
 Income is not related to positive feelings about community belonging or participation in religious and spiritual activities.